 However, they are prone to breaking, so they can sometimes be out of use.

-When your French press is not on hand, though, you can enjoy the same standard of coffee using nothing more than a couple of clean cups.
+When your French press is not on hand, you can enjoy the same coffee standard using only a couple of clean cups.

 Follow these steps to improvise a French press: